Floyd family meeting Biden as Congress mulls police bill - WTMJ

 WASHINGTON (AP) — The anniversary of George Floyd’s death was supposed to be a milestone moment, a time to mark passage of legislation to “root out systemic racism” in the criminal justice system, in the words of President Joe Biden.
 Instead, Floyd’s family visited Washington on Tuesday to mourn with Biden and prod Congress to act as they commemorate the loss of their brother, father and son one year ago.

+“Today is the day that he set the world in a rage,” Floyd’s brother Philonese said, addressing reporters at the Capitol alongside family members, Democratic House Speaker Nancy Pelosi and other lawmakers.
+“And people realized what’s going on in America, and we all said, ‘Enough is enough.’”

-Floyd’s death sparked a global reckoning over racism and growing calls for police reform, but a legislative response has been elusive.
-Still, congressional negotiators remain optimistic about the prospects for a bill, and say they’ve made progress toward an agreement this week.
+George Floyd’s death sparked a global reckoning over racism and growing calls for police reform, but a legislative response has been elusive.
+Still, congressional negotiators remain optimistic about the prospects for a bill and they’ve displayed a steady solidarity that’s unusual for such talks, striking a consistently optimistic tone and never publicly sniping at each other.

 It’s a high-profile legislative fight where Biden has notably taken a back seat, preferring to leave the work of crafting a compromise to lawmakers on Capitol Hill, in contrast to his fevered advocacy, both public and private, for his infrastructure bill and the COVID-19 relief package.